Key facts and figures

 Both tools had a significant positive impact, the 2015 Global People Survey (GPS) recorded an increase of 31% in people who felt “The partners or other leaders I work with have communicated a vision of the future that motivates me” since the GPS in 2013.

 By 2017, a significant number of new people had joined EY across UK&I (approximately one-third).
 This meant that many people had not have been with the firm during the launch of its Vision 2020 programme or have experienced the engagement tools.
 EY’s latest UK&I Global People Survey had revealed a fall in the number of people who understood how their job contributed to Vision 2020 and a fall in those who believed that the partners/leaders they worked with had communicated a vision of the future that motivated them.

 To reinvigorate the existing Vision 2020 strategy, provide the accelerant they needed to achieve their ambitions, and support Vision 2020+ in the UK, the Extended Leadership Team identified that a new engagement campaign was needed.
-This campaign would have to engage EY’s people in EY’s vision and help them to understand how they can contribute to EY’s success.
+This campaign would have to engage EY’s people in EY’s company purpose and vision to help them to understand how they can contribute to EY’s success.
 It would have to inspire and motivate their people, whether they are a new joiner or have worked at EY for a number of years.

 Our solution and results

 EY commissioned The Big Picture People to create an engagement experience that would significantly raise the number of people responding positively to the 2018 Global People Survey with regard to understanding and feeling motivated by the EY vision.

 This experience would have to build on the excellent results achieved in this area from the previous Big Picture People interventions and the other work EY had done to support engagement with the vision.
 However, this would need to be something that moved to the “next level” in terms of building on (rather than repeating) previous interventions.
 EY also wanted to include digital and futuristic elements to their intervention.